AbdelRahmanRahal/staticvar/README.md

 <br />

 staticvar provides a warning if used on nested functions since they basically defeat the purpose of using the static variable.
-If you know what you're doing, you can just `from staticvar import Configure` and suppress the warning by writing this line at the top of your code:
+If you know what you're doing, you can just do `from staticvar import Configure` and suppress the warning by writing this line at the top of your code:
 ```python
 Configure.suppress("UnpredictableBehaviourWarning")
 ```